wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 A WHIP client sending a PATCH request for performing ICE restart MUST contain an "If-Match" header field with a field-value "*" as per {{!RFC9110}} Section 13.1.1.

-If the HTTP PATCH request results in an ICE restart, the WHIP session SHALL return a "200 OK" with an "application/trickle-ice-sdpfrag" body containing the new ICE username fragment and password and OPTIONALLY a new set of ICE candidates for the WHIP client.
+{{!RFC8840}} states that an agent MUST discard any received requests containing "ice-pwd" and "ice-ufrag" attributes that do not match those of the current ICE Negotiation Session, howevever, any WHIP session receiving an updated "ice-pwd" and "ice-ufrag" attributes MUST consider the request as performing an ICE restart instead and, if supported, SHALL return a "200 OK" with an "application/trickle-ice-sdpfrag" body containing the new ICE username fragment and password and a new set of ICE candidates for the WHIP session.
 Also, the "200 OK" response for a successful ICE restart MUST contain the new entity-tag corresponding to the new ICE session in an ETag response header field and MAY contain a new set of ICE candidates for the media server.
-The WHIP client MUST discard any previous set of media server's ICE candidates when receiving a successfull response for an ICE restart request.
+The WHIP client MUST discard any previous set of media server's ICE candidates when receiving a successful response for an ICE restart request.

 If the ICE restart request cannot be satisfied by the WHIP session, the resource MUST return an appropriate HTTP error code and MUST NOT terminate the session immediately and keep the existing ICE session.
 The WHIP client MAY retry performing a new ICE restart or terminate the session by issuing an HTTP DELETE request instead.
 In any case, the session MUST be terminated if the ICE consent expires as a consequence of the failed ICE restart as per {{!RFC7675}} Section 5.1.